Profile information

 Help

 It is a big farm with lots of possibilities.
 Apart from the help we need described above, we are also into new ideas and input from volunteers.
-We appreciate people who take initiative with a project or run with an idea.
+We appreciate people who take initiative with a project and run with the idea.
 We only ask that it fits with our sustainable approach to farming.

-We also would appreciate help with cooking and enjoy trying new foods.Languages
+We also would appreciate help with setting up for dinner, cooking, and enjoying new foods/dishes.Languages

 Languages spoken